Emergence of wandering stable components: Introduction: State of the art and main results

 \section{Introduction: State of the art and main results}

 The aim of this paper is to reveal two new phenomena in the dynamics of analytic surface diffeomorphisms.
 In \cref{intro.1,intro.2}, we will describe these two phenomena in the iconic Hénon family of diffeomorphisms of the (real and complex) plane.
 Then in \cref{intro.3}, we will present the general set up of our study.
 Finally an outline of the proof and of the manuscript is given in \cref{intro.4}.
+The proof will occupy most of the manuscript and lies to combinatorics, geometry and real or complex analysis.